-ACTION ITEMS

-PIMA COUNTY ECONOMIC DEVELOPMENT PLAN 2015 THROUGH 2017
+EXHIBIT E ACTIONS ITEMS PIMA COUNTY ECONOMIC DEVELOPMENT PLAN UPDATE THROUGH 2018

-1 PRIMARY JOB CENTER DEVELOPMENT
+1. PRIMARY JOB CENTER DEVELOPMENT

-- 1.1 Support the initiation of the Environmental Impact Statement for the second runway at Tucson International Airport (TIA) by the TAA and Federal Aviation Administration (FAA) to initiate land and right of way exchange between the USAF and the TAA to complete the Raytheon buffer for existing facilities. - 1.2 Complete during 2015 the Environmental Assessment for the release and sale of the 270-acre expansion buffer for Raytheon and acquire the buffer in 2016. - 1.3 Develop a planning agreement between Pima County, TAA and the Arizona State Land Department to initiate concept planning for the Aerospace, Defense and Technology Business and Research Park consisting of 2,800 acres, of which 479 acres are County-owned. - 1.4 Develop a conceptual plan for rail access from the Nogales line through the Park. - 1.5 Complete the Aerospace Parkway in 2015, thereby providing surface transportation access to the Park. - 1.6 Complete the Master Plan for major utility infrastructure for the Sonoran Corridor region in 2015. - 1.7 Finance and construct public utility systems for the Park in 2016. - 1.8 Define the boundary of the 150-acre primary employment campus-style employment center west of I-1 O and south of the Sunset Road extension and develop an appropriate archeological mitigation plan for site development. - 1.9 Complete planning and undertake construction of the extension of Sunset Road between 1-10 and Silverbell Road in 2016. - 1.10 Facilitate expansion of Accelerate Diagnostics at the Abrams Public Health Center. - 1.11 Plan a bioscience/biotechnology incubator in Oro Valley adjacent to Sanofi and Ventana Medical Systems and implement the incubator using \$15 million of General Obligation bonds if approved by the voters or other funding that may be obtained by the County or other parties. - 1.12 Assist in providing transportation public infrastructure to the UA Tech Park in the amount of \$10 million in General Obligation bonds if authorized by the voters. - 1.13 Develop, with the ABOR and Campus Research Corporation, an innovation center and educational building at The Bridges with \$20 million of General Obligation bonds if authorized by the voters or other funding that may be obtained by the County or other parties. - 1.14 Market for sale or lease for primary employment 97 E. Congress Street, 160 N. Stone Avenue, and vacant land at 69 E. Broadway Boulevard and 332 S. Freeway. - 1.15 Support Pina!
-County in their funding application with the FAA to widen, resurface and extend the runway serving their airport and provide any County property necessary for improving the runway facilities at Pina) Airpark.
+- 1.1 Support the completion of the Environmental Impact Statement for the second runway at TIA by the TAA and Federal Aviation Administration (FAA) to initiate land and right of way exchange between the USAF and the TAA to complete the Raytheon buffer for existing facilities. - 1.2 Complete the Environmental Assessment referenced above for the release and sale of the 270-acre expansion buffer for Raytheon and the Arizona Air National Guard and place the buffer under USAF control in 2018. - 1.3 Develop a planning agreement between Pima County, TAA and the State Land Department to initiate concept planning for the Aerospace, Defense and Technology Business and Research Park consisting of 2,800 acres, of which 479 acres are County-owned. - 1.4 Continue planning with Union Pacific Railroad for rail access from the Nogales line through the Park. - 1.5 Define the boundary of the 150-acre primary employment campus-style employment center west of I-10 and south of the Sunset Road extension and develop an appropriate archeological mitigation plan for site development. - 1.6 Complete planning and construction of the extension of Sunset Road between I-10 and Silverbell Road in 2017. - 1.7 Market for sale or lease for primary employment vacant land at Sunset Road and I-10, 75 E. Broadway Boulevard and 332 S. Freeway. - 1.8 Make available County property at Pinal Airpark for air field development and expansion, including airport employment lessees.
+Planning is underway in 2016. - 1.9 Develop a new, fully integrated Master Plan for the Southeast Regional Park and Employment Site that identifies both lands that will be permanently reserved for public recreation and those that will be used for primarily export-based employment.
+It is likely over 1,000 acres could be reserved for an employment site, making the site ideal for a second master planned Business and Research Park.
+Actively plan and extend sanitary sewer service to the facility and develop an internal, County-owned water utility to service the Southeast Regional Park, Fairgrounds and Business and Research Park.
+Begin master planning and programming of transportation capacity improvements to provide urban transportation service to the location. - 1.10 Continue and expand active marketing of the adaptive reuse of the former Roger Road Wastewater Treatment Facilities.